-After they were completed, 343-345 Beacon remained unsold for several years and were subject to several mortgages, one from George A. Gibson (which also included 277-279 Marlborough) and several held by James C. Ayer, Frederick Ayer, and Albert G. Cook.
+Neither house was purchased at the auction and they remained unsold for a number of months.
+They were subject to several mortgages, including one from George A. Gibson (which also included 277-279 Marlborough) and several held by James C. Ayer, Frederick Ayer, and Albert G. Cook.
 Through a series of transactions in the fall of 1875, the various mortgage interests 345 Beacon were transferred to John L. Porter, a real estate dealer and auctioneer, who then sold the property to George A. Gibson on September 22, 1875.

 On March 14, 1876, 345 Beacon was purchased from George Gibson by Anna M. (Towne) Parks, the wife of house carpenter and builder Elwell Parks.
 They previously had lived at 22 Joy.
 They operated 345 Beacon as a lodging house

 Elwell and Anna Parks continued to live at 345 Beacon until about 1888, when they moved to 8 Westland.

 On October 6, 1888, 345 Beacon was purchased from Annie Parks by Mary Perkins (Briggs) Greene, the wife of Robert Brayton Greene, a retired whaling merchant.
 They previously had lived in New Bedford.
 Their four unmarried daughters — Mary P. B. Greene, Frances B. Greene, Nellie L. Greene, and Catherine L. Greene — lived with them.

 By the mid- to late-1890s, Mary P. B. Greene had moved to Europe.